Tiffany Darwish: 2020s

 In 2020, Tiffany performed a song that appears on the soundtrack of the movie Love, Guaranteed.
 She also released her first original Christmas single "Angels" on December 4 of the same year on streaming services.
 "Angels" was written and recorded at her home studio in Nashville, Tennessee with Mark Alberici and Margie Hauser.
 Tiffany said, "The song is about hope and missing family.
 In my more than 30-year career, I've never recorded an original Christmas song, but it just felt right.
 It's raw and real and that's what makes it special to me."

 While struggling through a November 2021 live performance of "I Think We're Alone Now" in Melbourne, Florida, Tiffany yelled an expletive at the crowd.
 Once media outlets picked up the story, Tiffany's representative said that she had lost her voice and was frustrated with her performance.
 Tiffany then addressed the event herself, apologizing for her actions that she claimed were the result of a combination of voice loss, panic attack, and frustration.

 Tiffany's eleventh studio album, Shadows, produced by Alberici, was released on November 25, 2022 via Deko Entertainment and Revolt Artist Management.

+In 2025, her 1987 cover of "I Think We're Alone Now" was featured in the third episode of the fifth season of Stranger Things.
+In December 2025, the song entered the UK Official Streaming Chart, peaking at number 99.